MagnusChase03/MagnusChase03/README.md

 # MagnusChase03

 Hi there, I really love programming, and I have been programming so since the age of six.
-I am really intrested in both the topics of machine learning and cyber security.
+I am really intrested in the topic of machine learning.

 ---
 **Proficient Languages**